RumrillJ/CyberNotes/Computer_Architecture/DataRepresentation.md

 ###  Right Shift (`>>`)

-A **right shift** moves all bits to the right and fills the leftmost bits with zeros (for unsigned values).
+ **right shift** moves all bits to the right and fills the leftmost bits with zeros (for unsigned values).
 Each right shift divides the value by **2ⁿ**, where *n* is the number of positions shifted.

 | Expression | Binary Before | Binary After | Decimal Before | Decimal After | Operation |